 - What's Changing? - Cybersecurity

-(Until the end of May 2018, Halcyon reported all technology headlines collectively below.
-From June 2018 we report on these headlines within their own documents - see links above for AI etc.)
+(Until May 2018, Halcyon reported all technology headlines collectively below.
+Since June 2018 we have report on these sub-areas of technology within their own documents - see links above etc.)

 Please see below selected recent risk-related change.